icopy-site/awesome/docs/awesome/awesome-newsletters.md

 * [The React Newsletter](http://theproblemsolver.nl/TheReactNewsletter/Subscribe).
 A weekly newsletter about React and ecosystem.
 * [React Status](https://react.statuscode.com/).
 A weekly roundup of the latest React and React Native links and tutorials.
 * [Awesome React Newsletter](https://react.libhunt.com/newsletter).
 A weekly overview of the most popular React news, articles and libraries.
+* [ActReact](https://www.actreact.io).
+Learn React from the best content in the community, weekly in your inbox.
 * [This Week In React](https://this-week-in-react.org/).
 Weekly coverage of interesting pull requests, discussions, and RFCs around React Core and React DOM.
 Coming out every Friday.

 #### AngularJS
+* [AngularJS Weekly Newsletter](https://www.ng-newsletter.com/).
+The free, weekly newsletter of the best AngularJS content on the web.

 #### EmberJS
 * [EmberJS Weekly](http://www.emberweekly.com/).
 The latest Ember.js news, tips & code delivered directly to your inbox.